On the integral degree of integral ring extensions: Upper-semicontinuity

 A possible way to weaken the integrally closed hypothesis is to shrink the conductor $\mcc=(A:\overline{A})$ of $A$ in its integral closure $\overline{A}$.
 A first thought would be to suppose that $\mcc$ is of maximal height.
 However, with some extra assumptions on $A$, e.g., $A$ local Cohen-Macaulay, analytically unramified and $A$ not integrally closed, one can prove that the conductor must have height $1$ (see, e.g., \cite[Exercise~12.6]{hs}).
-In this sense, it seems appropriate to start by considering the case $A$ of dimension $1$.
+In this sense, it seems appropriate to start by considering when $\dim A=1$.

 \begin{theorem} Let $A\subset B$ be an integral ring extension.
 Suppose that $A$ is a noetherian domain of dimension $1$ and with finite integral closure (e.g., $A$ is a Nagata ring).
-Then $\ud:\Spec(A)\to\mbn$, defined by $\ud(\mfp)=\ud_{A_{\mathfrak{p}}}(B_{\mathfrak{p}})$, is upper-semicontinuous. \end{theorem} \begin{proof} If $A$ is integrally closed, the result follows from Proposition~\ref{semi-three}.
+Then $\ud:\Spec(A)\to\mbn$, defined by $\ud(\mfp)=\ud_{A_{\mathfrak{p}}}(B_{\mathfrak{p}})$, is upper-semicontinuous. \end{theorem} \begin{proof} If $A$ is integrally closed, the result follows from Proposition~\ref{semi-two}.
 Thus we can suppose that $A$ is not integrally closed.
 Since $\overline{A}$ is finitely generated as an $A$-module, then $\mcc=(A:\overline{A})\neq 0$.
 Since $A$ is a one dimensional domain, $\mcc$ has height $1$ and any prime ideal $\mfp$ containing $\mcc$ must be minimal over it.
 Therefore, the closed set $V(\mcc)$ coincides with the set of minimal primes over $\mcc$, so it is finite.
 Note that, for any $\mfp\in\Spec(A)$, $\ud(\mfp)= \ud_{A_\mathfrak{p}}(B_{\mathfrak{p}})\geq \ud_{K}(L)$ (see Proposition~\ref{first-prop}).
 Moreover, if $\mfp\not\in V(\mcc)$, then $A_{\mathfrak{p}}=\overline{A_{\mathfrak{p}}}$ and $\ud(\mfp)=\ud_K(L)$ (see Proposition~\ref{kronecker}).
 Now, take $n\geq 1$.
 If $n>\ud_K(L)$, then $\{\mfp\in\Spec(A)\mid \ud(\mfp)\geq n\}\subseteq V(\mcc)$ is a finite set, hence a closed set.
 If $n\leq \ud_K(L)$, then $\{\mfp\in\Spec(A)\mid \ud(\mfp)\geq n\}=\Spec(A)$.
 Thus, for every $n\geq 1$, $\ud^{-1}([n,+\infty))$ is a closed set and $\ud:\Spec(A)\to\mbn$ is upper-semicontinuous. \end{proof}

 \begin{remark} Note that the proof of Theorem~\ref{semi-nagata} only uses that $V(\mcc)$ is a finite set of $\Spec(A)$.
 For instance, it also holds if $A$ is a noetherian local domain of dimension $2$ and with finite integral closure $\overline{A}$.
 Another example where it would work would be the following: let $A$ be the coordinate ring of a reduced and irreducible variety $V$ over a field of characteristic zero.
 Then the conductor $\mcc$ contains the Jacobian ideal $J$.
 Now $J$ defines the singular locus of $V$, so if we suppose that $V$ has only isolated singularities, then $J$ is of dimension zero, so $\mcc$ is of dimension zero also.
 Hence $V(\mcc)$ is finite (see \cite[Theorem~4.4.9]{hs} and \cite[Corollary~6.4.1]{vasconcelos}). \end{remark}